Yagyesh-Shrivastava/spring-boot-db-demo-comandlinerunner/README.md

 # spring-boot-db-demo-comandlinerunner
-This project has connection with mysql and crud repository has been called by command line runner
+This project has connection with mysql and crud repository has been called by command line runner.
+Do create the schema in DB test_user.